Auto Deploy Spring Boot App using Gitlab CI/CD

 .gitlab-ci.yml fill will have the following contents:

-Let’s commit our changes and push.
+Let’s commit the changes and push.
 As usual, Gitlab will start the runner automatically and we can monitor the progress of the pipeline.
 Once the pipeline has passed, we can navigate to our domain/IP address and see our web application running.

-With what we’ve set up so far, every time we push to our git repository, Gitlab will build and deploy.
+With what we’ve set up so far, every time we push to our Git repository, Gitlab will build and deploy.

 What if we want Gitlab to only deploy if we push to master?
 We can easily achieve that by adding a